 Dog Bite Laws

-Dog laws vary between Colorado counties, however one law remains consistent through all counties; Colorado Revised Statute 13-21-124, dog owners are strictly liable for injuries caused by their dog.
-According to this law, a person who has been bit by a dog does not need to prove that the owner of the dog knew it would bite because of previous displays of aggression.
+Dog laws vary between Colorado counties, however, one law remains consistent through all counties; Colorado Revised Statute 13-21-124, dog owners are strictly liable for injuries caused by their dog.
+According to this law, a person who has been bitten by a dog does not need to prove that the owner of the dog knew it would bite because of previous displays of aggression.
 This generally means that is it easier to prove a dog bite case under this law.

 C.R.S 13-21-124 – Colorado Dog Bite Law